Welcome to Accessibility.

 Applying for Accommodations with the Goldman Center

 Accommodations in college may pertain to the academic, housing, and/or dining environments depending on your disability-related needs in college.
-Incoming students wishing to continue academic accommodations in college MUST complete our Request Form and submit supporting documentation.
+Incoming students wishing to continue academic accommodations in college MUST complete our Request Form and submit supporting documentation

 Ideally, you should submit your application and documentation simultaneously.
 If you have questions or concerns about our documentation requirements, please refer to our Documentation Guidelines.
 Students needing current documentation may consider utilizing the Fillable Provider Form.
-This form is not necessary if you have a comprehensive psychoeducational/neuropsychological evaluation to provide.
+This form is not necessary if you have a current, comprehensive psychoeducational/neuropsychological evaluation to provide.

 Accommodation plans from high school are typically not sufficient supporting information for requesting disability accommodations at Tulane, since accommodation plans in high school deliver accommodations based in success rather than access.